 back to top

-Yes, in most states and cities, but this is changing.
+Yes, in most states and cities, but this is quickly changing.
 The level of restrictions varies from state to state.
 States and localities that have passed laws on salary history are listed here.
 All of these statutes prohibit screening job applicants based on their past and/or current pay information.
+Please check back regularly as we continue to update our page with new laws and statutes regarding salary history disclosure and as laws begin to go into effect.

 New Orleans, Louisiana: